valeIT/valeIT.github.io/_posts/2012-03-15-next-draft.markdown

 > Each morning I visit about fifty news sites and from that swirling nightmare of information quicksand, I pluck the top ten most fascinating items of the day, which I deliver with a fast, pithy wit that will make your inbox vibrate with delight.

-Ok he's a bit boastful, but just a bit._ironic_
+Ok, he's a bit boastful, but just a bit._ironic_

 [Subscribe][1].Period.